xenit-eu/alfred-telemetry/alfred-telemetry-platform/docs/README.md

 ## Clustering metrics
-The Cluster metrics will provide info about the ammount of clusters setup.
+The Cluster metrics will provide info about the amount of clusters setup.
 Enterprise-only feature the metric will not be there on Community.

 **Control Property**: `alfred.telemetry.binder.clustering.enabled`